 To even begin to understand the concept of India Betting Laws and the legislation (or the lack of it) that governs it, we will first need to understand the country’s ties with regular, tangible, real-life based gambling.

-These accounts are believed to date back to 2000 BC.
-The Indian rulers supposedly used gambling as a tool to resolve conflict and unite friends and foes.
+These texts are believed to date back to 2000 BC.
+Indian rulers even used gambling as a tool to resolve conflict and unite friends and foes.

 The practice of betting and wagering has a lot of historical prominence in the country.
 It was arguably the most common sport of leisure and was the most frequently played.
 The tradition has since been passed down from generation to generation.

 There were board games and other types of gambling games that were invented and played exclusively by the people of India.
-Dices were made from the nut of a tree called the Vibhitaka (Terminalia Bellirica) because it had five distinct sides to it.
-Gambling that involved animals such as horse-racing was and still is rampant and legal.
+Dice were made from the nut of a tree called the Vibhitaka (Terminalia Bellirica) because it had five distinct sides to it.

-The restriction, however, was only on paper and it actually failed to prohibit people from indulging in gambling, the gambling games became more and more user-centric, and they were played in alleys, streets, residential houses and village gatherings.
+These restrictions, however, were only on paper and it failed to deter people from indulging in gambling.
+The games became more and more user-centric, and they were played in alleys, streets, residential houses, and village gatherings.

-However, the 29 states and 7 union territories that the country is divided into have all been handed the authority and discretion to decide for themselves whether to legalize gambling or not.
+But the Central Government is not the sole authority on gambling laws in India.
+The 29 states and 7 union territories in the country have all been handed the authority and discretion to decide for themselves whether to legalize gambling or not.

 In other words, every state has a legislative council and the state government has the freedom to draft gambling laws in India.
-It is true that most states in the country do not entertain gambling at all, but they still allow some forms of it such as horse-racing.
+Indeed, most states in the country do not entertain gambling at all, but they still allow some forms of it such as horse-racing.

 Despite the fact that gambling is frowned upon in most parts of the country, betting remains extremely popular.
 People everywhere indulge in gambling be it legal or not.
 In a way, history has repeated itself.
 The restrictions didn’t work when the British imposed them and they certainly aren’t working now.
 Where there is demand, there is always supply.